plone/plone.recipe.zeoserver/README.rst

 replicate-to
-    host:port combination this ZRS should liston to as a primary.
+    host:port combination this ZRS should listen to as a primary.
     ZRS Secondaries connect here to get replication data.

 replicate-from